Efficient Multi-Source Knowledge Transfer by Model Merging: Ablation Study

 To evaluate the quality of component aggregation, we test three selection criteria from a global pool of all aggregated SVD components.
 We compare the impact of selecting components with the highest singular values (\textit{top components}), the lowest (\textit{bottom components}), and those chosen arbitrarily (\textit{arbitrary components}).
-The results of this comparison are presented in Figure~\ref{fig:selection_by_sv_criterion}, which indicates that the \textit{top components} strategy yields the best performance.
-The relatively narrow performance spread observed across these varied strategies suggests that useful task-specific information for the target task, while most prominent in the principal components, is not exclusively confined to them.
+The results of this comparison are presented in Table~\ref{tab:axis_variants_comparison_final}, which indicates that the \textit{top components} strategy yields the best performance.
+While selecting the \textit{top components} yields the highest accuracy, this advantage is most pronounced at lower parameter budgets.
+As the number of trainable parameters increases, the performance of all three strategies converges, suggesting that the importance of the initial component selection decreases as the model is given more trainable parameters.
+However, robustness remains a key differentiator (see Figure~\ref{fig:combined_figure_robustness}).
+Alternative selection strategies exhibit significantly lower resilience against both partial input information and common corruptions (see also Figure~\ref{fig:top_axis_common_corruption} in the Appendix).